lavabyrd/UK-Transfer-app/README.md

 Potential issues:

 the file is not | finished.
 This may cause an error and should be addressed.
-If so, can be recompiled in vbs
+If so, can be recompiled in vbs.
+Confirmed this may not be issue

+Fixed issues:
+The batch file was removing the files before the .exe was running.
+Adding a /wait ensured this didn't happen.

 note:
 the original c# script was specced by Mark Preston but designed and written by https://gist.github.com/raylu